• Skip to main content

 Prevent injuries and damage

 This one’s relatively easy.
 You just need to make sure that you’re playing in a safe spot away from potential hazards such as sharp or breakkable objects that your cat could possibly knock over.
 I like to direct the laser pointer in the hallway, since it’s relatively empty and there’s a very slim chance my cats could accidentally collide with something and hurt themselves.
-Plus, there’s a carpet in there to soften their fall if they unceremoniously try to climb the walls whilst chasing the red dot.
+Plus, there’s a rug there to soften their fall if they unceremoniously try to climb the walls whilst chasing the red dot.

 Add a reward to prevent frustration and behavioural issues

 This one worried me, so I asked my vet how to get around it.
 She had a really simple answer: just make sure you’re throwing a small healthy food treat down for your cats when they ‘catch’ the light (personally, mine go wild for the homemade tuna & catnip treats).This gives them the sense of satisfaction of catching their ‘prey,’ so they’re not likely to have the urge to keep going after the game is over.
-Plus catnip is a really good way for them to wind down after a game with the laser pointer so they don’t keep you awake all night.
+Plus catnip is a really good way for them to relax and wind down after a game with the laser pointer so they don’t keep you awake all night.

 How long should my cat play with a laser pointer?